pola-rs/polars-web/www/posts/guide/index.md

 * [`KaTeX`](https://katex.org/) to render equations written in LaTeX.
 * [`Mermaid`](https://mermaidjs.github.io/) to render diagrams and flowcharts.

-The styling is stored in the [`style-markdown.css`](/style-markdown.css) file.
-It is however allowed to custom them by adding a `style.css` file in the folder containing the `Markdown` post to render.
+The styling is stored in the [`style-post.css`](/style-post.css) file.
+It is however **allowed to custom** them styles by adding a `style.css` file in the folder containing the `Markdown` post to render.

-Decision has been made to keep a light theme for all posts to accomodate for contributed content with white background.
+Decision has been made to keep a **light theme** for all posts to accomodate for contributed content with white background.

 Note that if you follow the steps indicated in the main repo, and `Docker` helping, you should be able to render it locally to have a look at your post as it will appear to